 The neighbourhoods that we live in are rarely large developments of limited house types and sizes.
 Often residential areas include, for example, houses suitable for disabled or elderly persons, houses with additional accommodation for elderly relatives and affordable housing for young people to get on the housing ladder.
-Allowing a mix of house types and tenures contributes positively to all new developments and their integration within the wider town and rural areas.
+Allowing a mix of house types and tenures contributes positively to all new developments and their integration within the wider town.

-LDG 5.1: It is desired that all applications for all new residential developments would:
+LDC 5.1: Applications for all new residential developments should: